LEGOPurpleBrick/PurpleBrick/README.md

 * LEGO Batman: The Videogame*
 * LEGO Indiana Jones 2: The Adventure Continues
 * LEGO Star Wars: The Skywalker Saga
+* Any DX9 variant of a game that has (DX11) next to it's name

 *For these games, it's highly recommended to use [Brickbench](https://github.com/BrickBench/BrickBench) instead.

+As the development of PurpleBrick progresses, more and more games will be more supported by it.